mohitkharb/Opticks_GSOC2012/Readme.txt

 Run opticks.

-I have added folder named mymeanshift.
-This folder contains the meanshift executable that implements the meanshift algorithm for image segmentation.
+I have added folder named OA_data.
+This folder contains the meanshift (executable that implements the meanshift algorithm for image segmentation) and folders for output and intermediate files
-You just have to give the location of "mymeanshift/release"  folder when you are asked to browse for meanshift folder.
+You just have to give the location of "OA_data"  folder when you are asked to browse for data folder.
-This is just a temporary folder and will be romoved once I integrate the segmentation code in tha source.

 The mean shift code is made using the "EDISON" project.
+The shape file at the end is saved in the output folder of the OA_data folder.